chipweinberger/flutter_blue_plus/packages/vx_flutter_blue/README.md

 ### Services Changed Characteristic

-FlutterBluePlus automatically listens to the Services Changed Characteristic (0x2A05)
+VXFlutterBlue automatically listens to the Services Changed Characteristic (0x2A05)

-In FlutterBluePlus, we call it `onServicesReset` because you must re-discover services.
+In VXFlutterBlue, we call it `onServicesReset` because you must re-discover services.

 ```dart
 // - uses the GAP Services Changed characteristic (0x2A05)